DrLonnieJonesPFMP/GitGud/README.md

 If you find any issues or suggestions, please provide them in the GitHub [Issues](https://github.com/DrLonnieJonesPFMP/GitGud/issues).

 ## Release Notes
+2024.3.10: Updated icon

-2024.3.9: Added table, added images, added licenses, improved the icon, changed wording, and added information about known issues (currently none).
+2024.3.9: Added table, added images, add licenses, improved the icon, changed wording, and added information about known issues (currently none).

 2024.3.7: Small changes in wording, altered the background, and removed previous VSIX